 12 – Search For Shells In Inlets

-Many people hunt along the ocean’s edge for shells but don’t forget that deep currents run through inlets which can produce interesting finds.
+Many people hunt along the ocean’s edge for shells but don’t forget that deep currents run through inlets, producing interesting finds.

-If possible, explore inlets and marshes with a kayak to search sandy shores for shelling treasures.
+Explore inlets and marshes with a kayak to search sandy shores for shelling treasures if possible.

 13 – Find A Beach That Allows 4WD Vehicles